 Electronic submissions in a single PDF to be submitted by email to email@example.com with the subject "2020 Weston Fellowship Application".

 Recipients of Fellowship Awards will be required to report on the progress of their projects and provide a final report.
 Reporting requirements include providing photos and video footage of field work activities.
 Examples of videos submitted by previous Fellows can be found on the WCS Canada YouTube channel.

-This region contains the world’s largest intact boreal forest, the third largest wetland, and the second largest peatland complex.
+The Far North in Ontario contains the world’s largest intact boreal forest, the third largest wetland, and the second largest peatland complex.
 Its sheer size (450,000 sq. km), remoteness, low human population density, lack of a permanent transportation or energy infrastructure network, and, as-yet, small industrial footprint make it a stronghold for a number of species that have experienced range reductions in the rest of Canada, including caribou, wolverine, and lake sturgeon as well as the most southerly sub-population of polar bears.
 It is also a homeland to approximately 40,000 First Nations Peoples (including Anishinabeg and Muskegowuk) In the last two decades, First Nations in this region have experienced a mineral boom in staking, exploration, and mining, intensifying with the discovery of a world-class nickel-chromium deposit (the “Ring of Fire”).
 In 2010, the Government of Ontario formally committed to protecting at least 50% of the landscape and creating a new relationship with First Nations to support sustainable development through community-based land-use planning processes.
 Our vision is that Ontario’s Northern Boreal Landscape remains the largest intact boreal landscape in the world with thriving populations of iconic fish and wildlife species within a dynamic landscape, supporting healthy and resilient communities of First Nations pursuing traditional resource use and limited industrial development.